Diaku49/DigiAcademy/README.md

-the auth is okay but not functionl. it has some issues but overall its finr.
+the auth is okay but not functionl. it has some issues but overall its fine.